 The foregoing summarizes the material changes in the annual amendment to our Brochure.
-If you have any questions or would like a full copy of our Brochure, please contact us by phone at (770) 265-9489 (Office) or by email at sjohnson@gbwm.com.
+If you have any questions or would like a full copy, please contact us by phone at (770) 265-9489 (Office) or by email at sjohnson@gbwm.com.